atgu/GWASpy/README.md

 ## Installation

-For now you can install preimp_qc and its dependencies using the command below.
+For now you can install GWASpy and its dependencies using the command below.
 In the near future, it will be uploaded to pypi

 1. Install non-Python dependencies.
 The above command assumes the user already has [Homebrew](https://brew.sh/) (MacOS) or [apt-get](https://linux.die.net/man/8/apt-get) (Linux) installed.